 In the mountain villages of Pelion you have a wonderful selection of hotels, bed and breakfasts and guesthouses.
 The choice is huge.
 You can find anything from basic and traditional to stylish and luxurious.
 If you value an impeccable blend of tradition, warmth, elegance and great comfort, you will love the stylishly restored 18th century Archontiko Sakali.
 It is an impressive Pelion-style mansion with eight beautiful bedrooms spread over three floors, all furnished with carefully selected antique and handmade pieces (and very comfortable beds).
 Two have a fireplace.
 We stayed at the Sakali Mansion with the children and were given a suite on the first floor, tremendously cosy but with small windows and not much of a view.
 On the top floor I saw two rooms with much larger windows and sweeping views over the Pagasitikos Gulf.
-There’s also a smaller side building, with a breakfast room and a sitting area, both very cosy, as well as a Hammam, a whirlpool bath with view, and, for the summer, an outdoor pool with a terrace looking out over the mountains and sea.
+There’s also a smaller side building, with a breakfast room and a sitting area, both very cosy, and, for the summer, an outdoor pool with a terrace looking out over the mountains and sea.
 It all has heaps of charm!
 Kriton and Anastasia live near Athens, but spend as much time as possible in Pelion.
 They take the best care of the mansion and of the guests.
 You will be spoiled with a fantastic breakfast.

 The Sakali mansion really scores on all fronts: architecture, style, decoration, comfort, location, breakfast, the welcome… Everything makes it special.
 My visit was in the winter; if I’d been here during the summer I’m sure I would have added the pool to my list.